gregcope/ABoatMon/README.md

 Parts
 =====
 * Adafruit Ultimate GPS - any 3.3v UART GPS would do
-* Adafruit Fona - any GSM modem would do, although we do use the battery charging on the fona
+* Adafruit Fona - any 3.3v UART GSM modem would do, although we do use the battery charging on the fona
 * 3.7v LIPO battery
 * Low power Atemega 1280.
 This might fit into lower spec Atmegs no idea...
+* OneWire temp sensor

 External Libs
 =======